austinwin/beelyt/README.md

 ## Data & Privacy

 Your data is stored **only in your browser** using localStorage.
 No accounts, no tracking, no cloud sync—your habits and notes never leave your device.
+"offline habit tracker", "no account habit app", "PWA habit tracker", "minimal habit app", "privacy-first habit app".

 ## How It Works